open-craft/opencraft/documentation/installation.md

 configure the developer environment as needed, Vagrant uses [Ansible](https://www.ansible.com/).

-You will need to install all these tools before you can set up your development
+First, make sure that Intel VT-x/AMD-v virtualization is enabled in your BIOS / UEFI firmware.
+Then, you will need to install all these tools before you can set up your development environment:
-environment:

 - [Vagrant Download](https://www.vagrantup.com/downloads.html)
 - [VirtualBox Download](https://www.virtualbox.org/wiki/Downloads)